python-adaptive/paper/paper.md

 ](figures/algo.pdf){#fig:algo}

 #### We describe a class of algorithms relying on local criteria for sampling, which allow for easy parallelization and have a low overhead.
-To facilitate parallelization, the algorithm should be local, meaning that the information updates are only in a region around the newly calculated point.
+To handle many parallel workers that calculate the function values and request new points, the algorithm needs to have a low computational overhead.
-Additionally, the algorithm should also be fast in order to handle many parallel workers that calculate the function and request new points.
+Requiring that, when a new point has been calculated, that the information updates are local (only in a region around the newly calculated point), will reduce the time complexity of the algorithm.
 A simple example is greedily optimizing continuity of the sampling by selecting points according to the distance to the largest gaps in the function values, as in Fig. @fig:algo.
-For a one-dimensional function with three points known (its boundary points and a point in the center), such a simple algorithm would consist of the following steps:
+For a one-dimensional function with three points known (its boundary points and a point in the center), such a simple algorithm consists of the following steps:
 (1) keep all points $x$ sorted, where two consecutive points define an interval, (2) calculate the distance for each interval $L_{i, i+1}=\sqrt{(x_{i+1}-x_{i})^{2}+(y_{i+1}-y_{i})^{2}}$, (3) pick a new point $x_\textrm{new}$ in the middle of the interval with the largest $L$, creating two new intervals around that point, (4) calculate $f(x_\textrm{new})$,
 (5) repeat the previous steps, without redoing calculations for unchanged intervals.

 In this paper, we describe a class of algorithms that rely on local criteria for sampling, such as in the former example.
-Here we associate a *local loss* to each of the *candidate points* within an interval, and choose the points with the largest loss.
+Here we associate a *local loss* to each interval and pick a *candidate point* inside the interval with the largest loss.
-In the case of the integration algorithm, the loss is the error estimate.
+For example, in the case of the integration algorithm, the loss is the error estimate.
-The most significant advantage of these *local* algorithms is that they allow for easy parallelization and have a low computational overhead.
+The advantage of these *local* algorithms is that they allow for easy parallelization and have a low computational overhead.

 ![Comparison of homogeneous sampling (top) with adaptive sampling (bottom) for different one-dimensional functions (red) where the number of points in each column is identical.
 We see that when the function has a distinct feature---such as with the peak and tanh---adaptive sampling performs much better.